dynamizeMe/termax/README.md

 #### Output from the code above:
 ![](./gifs/termaxExample5.gif)

-What we need to keep in mind is that only one callback can be set on a chain.That will be the last callback given:
+What we need to keep in mind is that only one callback can be set on a chain.
+That will be the last callback given:

 ```javascript
 import { Chain } from '@dynamize/termax';